brunohtcd/zabbix_reports/README.md

 # zabbix_reports
 Script to get Zabbix reports from API using python.
-This script calls Zabbiz API to get two reports from Zabbix:
+This script calls Zabbix API to get two reports from Zabbix:
        - Problems (events caused by trigger) that ocurred in a month
        - IT Service's avaibility in a month